 There are free online resources that can help with proofreading as well.
 Hemingway App can help improve readability.
 Grammarly is helpful with grammar and spelling.
 There are others online as well.

-Be prepared when you meet.
+That means you need to be prepared when you meet.
 Have valuable information that isn’t included in the proposal.
-Be prepared for additional questions.
+Be ready to answer additional questions.

 15. Follow Up

 You’ve completed the sales proposal and met with your prospective client.
 Now what?
 Often, sales professionals drop the ball once a proposal is complete.

 A phone call is an ideal follow-up to answer questions, overcome objections and confirm the next steps.
 Consistent communication is important for successful sales.

 You’ve made it!
 These 15 steps are key to writing a winning sales proposal.
 Which step will help you the most?